About Us

 We see the need to build a larger South Asian coalition of organizations, and, together, co-articulate a leftist South Asian politics that engages with ongoing movements in the region.
 Emphasizing the fact that these situations are far from isolated, we hope to situate the specific South Asian issues in a global context, and partner with international solidarity organizations.

-To this end, we host "Rice and Resistance," a series of casual dinner events featuring discussions on issues facing the South Asian left today.
+To this end, we have hosted "Rice and Resistance," a series of casual dinner events featuring discussions on issues facing the South Asian left today.
 We also run biweekly reading circles in parallel with our ongoing campaigns, both in person and online.
 These discussions have covered topics ranging from the history of South Asian diasporic organizing to the struggles of upcountry Tamil plantation workers in Sri Lanka.

 We also find ways to use our skills to support progressive organizations in their campaigns, through research, organizational development support and communications work.
 A host of progressive organizations work to support South Asians in the US diaspora.
 Many of them struggle with funding, are stretched at capacity, and often on the lookout for pro bono work.
-This is a small step towards consolidating the activist movements of the South Asian Left: to unify struggles that feel scattered.
+This is a small step towards consolidating the diasporic movements of the South Asian Left: to unify struggles that feel scattered.